Product Design, Research, Branding

 We were honoured with First Place in Loblaw's AR Challenge during the original hackathon, and our pitch deck subsequently placed Runner Up in Loblaw's Amplify Expo 2021.

-The main similarity was that all required users to scan for barcodes and thus provided a list of ingredients.
-However, none of the existing apps offered personalized predictions or generated smart recommendations over time.
+While users can commonly access a list of ingredients via the barcode scans, none of the existing apps offered personalized predictions or generated smart recommendations over time.

 To gather immediate responses from a large sample size, I released a survey to identify the existing challenges, habits & workarounds.
 There were 68 anonymous participants in total.
 I wanted to gather insights for the following areas: